 This deadly cancer of the mesothelium, the protective lining around the organs, is caused by exposure to asbestos.
 The victim either breathes in or ingests the deadly tiny shards of asbestos that become lodged in the organs.
 Over many years, the asbestos can cause changes in the body’s DNA, which can cause mesothelioma.
 (Cancer.org).

-Asbestos exposure without protection is dangerous to humans, and many companies in Minnesota knew well the many risks, and still exposed their workers to those risks.
+Asbestos exposure without protection is dangerous to humans, and many companies in Minnesota knew well the many risks and still exposed their workers to those risks.

 Minnesota Sites of Asbestos Exposure

 Several occupations in Minnesota have been at higher risk for asbestos exposure for decades.
-Most of the reports exposure incidents have been in mining.
+Most of the reports of exposure incidents have been in mining.
 Asbestos was used often in buildings, machinery and protective suits worn by workers.
 Other risky occupations in the state include plumbing, power plants, and construction and maintenance.

-Road workers in the Duluth area have recently faced exposure to asbestos when they ran into asbestos containing pipes while on road construction projects.
+Road workers in the Duluth area have recently faced exposure to asbestos when they ran into asbestos-containing pipes while on road construction projects.
 Asbestos abatement professionals were called in May 2018 to rid the site of asbestos safely.

 According to research done by the Minnesota Cancer Surveillance System, asbestos exposure has been higher for miners in Minnesota than the overall population.
 It was reported by that System that rates of mesothelioma were 70% greater than the state average in the northeastern counties of Minnesota from 1988-94.
 This part of the state is called the Iron Range.
 It is a rural part of the state with four huge deposits of iron, with mining going on there since the late 1800s.

 Asbestos exposure has been a serious concern for Iron Range miners for years.
 But there also is a danger of being exposed to taconite at the same time as asbestos.
-This is a low quality iron ore that fueled the iron industry after the higher quality iron was mined out.
-Extracting this low quality ore from the taconite rock requires heavy processing that exposes workers to dust and fibers that behave similarly to asbestos.
+This is a low-quality iron ore that fueled the iron industry after the higher quality iron was mined out.
+Extracting this low-quality ore from the taconite rock requires heavy processing that exposes workers to dust and fibers that behave similarly to asbestos.

 While the hazards of inhaling and ingesting taconite dust are not conclusive, more than 80 workers in these Minnesota mines have developed mesothelioma.
 Thousands of others have developed various types of lung cancer, per the University of Minnesota.
 Currently, the MN Department of Health has been looking at exposure to taconite and asbestos dust to decide which is more likely to cause mesothelioma.